Landlord Terms of Business

 9.2 The Agent shall endeavour to pay the balance of rents to the Landlord via BACS within ten working days (subject to public holidays) of receiving it with an accompanying financial statement sent via email where possible.
 This is subject to the Tenant paying the rent in the manner specified in the tenancy agreement.

 10.1 Where the Landlord does not wish the Agent to undertake full management (the Management Service), the Agent can provide a Let Only Service.
 The Let Only Service includes only items (in full or part) 1 to 9 of the Management Service as listed above.
-The Landlord would remain responsible for all other aspects of the letting (see clause 21) including ongoing Right to Rent immigration checks, the maintenance of the Property and any gas and electrical appliances.
+The Landlord would remain responsible for all other aspects of the letting (see clause 20) including ongoing Right to Rent immigration checks, the maintenance of the Property and certification of any gas and electrical installations and/or appliances.
+The Landlord is also aware that any valid gas safety record and Electrical Installation Condition Report (EICR) must be served on the Tenant and that a record of this should be kept.
 The Let Only Service Fee is payable at the commencement of the tenancy and will be deducted from rent monies received by the Agent on the Landlord's behalf.
 Should the fee/expenses equal more than rent monies held by the Agent the Landlord agrees to pay the Agent any difference immediately upon request by invoice.
 If the Tenant leaves prior to the end of the term of the tenancy, through no fault of the Agent, the Landlord shall not be entitled to reimbursement of any fees paid.

 10.2 As part of the Let Only and Let Only+ services the Agent will protect the deposit on the Landlord’s behalf using a suitable custodial scheme and shall provide the Landlord with the relevant documentation once the deposit has been registered.
 The Agent shall also provide any relevant documentation to the Tenant.
 The Landlord remains responsible for informing the Agent of any changes relating to the deposit throughout the course of any tenancy.
 The Agent will not, however, have any involvement in the agreement about the refund of the deposit or any disputes at the end of the tenancy.
 The Landlord and Tenant will need to provide the Agent their agreement, in writing from both parties if necessary, of any such deposit refund.

-10.3 If a deposit has been collected and requires protecting under the Housing Act 2004 rules and the Landlord wishes to protect the deposit then the Landlord will need to provide evidence to the Agent that they are a member of one of the designated deposit schemes before the Agent can transfer the deposit money to the scheme.
-The Agent will not transfer the deposit to the Landlord unless the Landlord is a member of an insurance based deposit scheme.
+10.3 If a deposit has been collected and requires protecting under the Housing Act 2004 rules and the Landlord wishes to protect the deposit then the Landlord will need to provide evidence to the Agent that they are a member of one of the designated deposit schemes and that the deposit has been registered before the Agent can transfer the deposit money to the scheme.
+The Agent will not transfer the deposit to the Landlord unless the Landlord is a member of an insurance-based deposit scheme and produces proof that the deposit has been registered with such a scheme.
 This will also allow the Agent to draft the relevant tenancy agreement and provide the correct scheme documentation to any prospective Tenant.

 11.1 The Landlord agrees, prior to any and all new tenancies, to provide the Property and any gardens in good, clean and lettable condition (irrespective of any ongoing deposit disputes with previous Tenants) and that the Property, beds, sofas and all other soft furnishings conform to the current fire safety regulations.
 The Landlord agrees to make the Agent aware of any ongoing maintenance problems.
 Subject to a maximum expenditure limit (Maintenance Repair Limit) of £300.00 on any single item or repair, and any other requirements or limits specified by the Landlord, the Agent will administer any miscellaneous maintenance work that needs to be carried out on the Property (although the administration or project management of major works or refurbishment is not part of our service).